whowell1/whowell1github.io/content/en/blog/cyber_deception.md

 tags: ["Cyber Deception, Decoys, honeytoken"]
 thumbnail: https://upload.wikimedia.org/wikipedia/commons/3/32/Matsumoto_castle_3.jpg
 ---

-Artificial intelligence and LLMs have, without question, changed the cybersecurity landscape.
-As cybersecurity practitioners, we always have to keep up—with the tools, with the news, with changing macroeconomic times, shrinking budgets, and higher expectations.
+AI and LLMs have changed cybersecurity, but the real shift for defenders isn't AI-generated malware.
+It's how attackers operate.

+Today's attackers increasingly log in with stolen credentials instead of deploying malware.
+They abuse legitimate tools, compromise supply chains, and quietly persist in environments long before taking overt action.

+Meanwhile, security teams face shrinking budgets, leaner teams, and higher expectations.
+Even well-funded organizations struggle to maintain visibility against increasingly evasive adversaries.

+Working harder isn't the answer.
+Working smarter is.

+That's why organizations should consider deception as a core cybersecurity strategy.

 Even in organizations with bigger budgets, attackers are figuring out ways to evade detection, compromising supply chains, and logging in with stolen credentials instead of running malware that traditional defenses can catch.

-In times like this, working smarter and being proactive becomes more important than ever before.
-That's why organizations, no matter what size, should incorporate deception as a cyber strategy.

-## What is the Current Way?
+## What is the Current Strategy?

 ### Analogy: Protect the King in the Castle